Kent Tongue-tie Service for babies under 12 weeks

 What is a tongue-tie?

 A thin piece of skin called the frenulum attaches the tongue to the base of the mouth.
-In some babies this skin is tight and / or unusually short, holding their tongue down and stopping it from moving freely.
+In some babies this skin is tight and / or unusually short.
+This holds the tongue down, and stops it from moving freely.
 This is called a tongue-tie.

 The procedure to have a tongue-tie divided is called a frenulotomy.
 It has been reported that as many as one in 10 babies may have a tongue-tie.
 Often there can be a family history of tongue-tie.